The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 Here are a few ways I normally do it:

 • Paper and pencil!
 This is my favorite method.
-I might be old-fashion but I like drawing on a piece of squared paper and create my color charts with my own hands.
+I might be old-fashioned but I like drawing on a piece of squared paper and creating my color charts with my own hands.
 This is my go-to method for smaller patterns, but it does get tricky for larger ones.

 • Stitch Fiddle